Utah Admin. Code R315-266-100 - Hazardous Waste Burned in Boilers and Industrial Furnaces - Applicability

 ruthenium, or any combination of these are conditionally exempt from regulation

-under Sections R315-266-100 through 111.
-To be exempt from Sections
+under Sections R315-266-100 through

-R315-266-101
+Sections R315-266-101 through

-through 111, an owner or operator shall:
+R315-266-111, an owner or

-Provide a one-time written notice to the Director indicating the following:
+written notice to the director indicating that:

-(i) The owner or operator claims exemption
+(i) the owner or operator claims exemption

 under Subsection R315-266-100(g);

-(ii) The hazardous waste is burned for
+(ii) the hazardous waste is burned for

 legitimate recovery of precious metal; and

-(iii) The owner or operator shall comply with
+(iii) the owner or operator shall comply with

 the sampling and analysis and recordkeeping requirements of Subsection